 On March 1, 2009, the Company became the operator for its East Slopes Project located in Kern County, California.
-Additionally, the Company then assumed certain original defaulting partners' approximate \$1.5 million liability representing a 25% working interest in the drilling and completion costs associated with the East Slopes Project four earning wells program.
+Additionally, the Company then assumed certain original defaulting partners' approximate \$1.5 million liability representing a 25% working interest in the drilling and completion costs associated with the East Slopes Project four earning well program.
 The Company subsequently sold the same 25% working interest on June 11, 2009.
-Of the original \$1.5 million liability, approximately \$244,849 remains unpaid and is included in the May 31, 2021 and February 28, 2021, accounts payable balance.
+Of the \$1.5 million liability, \$244,849 remains unpaid and is included in both the August 31, 2021 and February 28, 2021 accounts payable balances.
 Payment of this liability has been delayed until the Company's cash flow situation improves.
 On October 17, 2018, a working interest partner in California filed a UCC financing statement in regards to payables owed to the partner by the Company.
-At May 31, 2021 and February 28, 2021, the balance owed this working interest partner was \$84,132 and \$88,905, respectively, and is included in the approximate \$1.71 million and \$1.71 million accounts payable balances at May 31, 2021 and February 28, 2021, respectively.
+At August 31, 2021 and February 28, 2021, the balance owed this working interest partner was \$79,834 and \$88,905, respectively, and is included in the approximate \$1.64 million and \$1.71 million accounts payable balance at August 31, 2021 and February 28, 2021, respectively.

-NOTE 6 - RELATED PARTIES TRANSACTIONS:
+NOTE 6 - ACCOUNTS PAYABLE- RELATED PARTIES:

-The May 31, 2021 and February 28, 2021 accounts payable - related parties balances of approximately \$1.0 million and \$0.99 million respectively, were comprised primarily of deferred salaries of one of the Company's Executive Officers and certain employees; directors' fees; expense reimbursements; and deferred interest payments on a 12% Subordinated Notes owed to the Company's Chairman, President and Chief Executive Officer.
-Payment of any of these deferred items has been delayed until the Company's cash flow situation improves.
+The August 31, 2021 and February 28, 2021 accounts payable - related parties balances of approximately \$1.04 million and \$0.99 million respectively, were comprised primarily of deferred salaries of one of the Company's Executive Officers and certain employees; directors' fees; expense reimbursements; and deferred interest payments on a 12% Subordinated Notes owed to the Company's Chairman, President and Chief Executive Officer.
+Payment of any other deferred items has been delayed until the Company's cash flow situation improves.

 In California at the East Slopes Project, two of the vendors that the Company uses for services are partially owned by a related party, the Company's Chief Operating Officer.
-The Company's Chief Operating Officer is 50% owner in both Great Earth Power and ABPlus Net Holdings.
+The Company's Chief Operating Officer is a 50% owner in both Great Earth Power and ABPlus Net Holdings.
 Great Earth Power began providing a portion of the solar power electrical service for production operations in July 2020.
 ABPlus Net Holdings began providing portable tank rentals to the Company as a part of its water treatment and disposal operations in September 2020.
 The services provided by Great Earth Power and ABPlus Net Holdings are competitive with other vendors and save the Company significant expense.
-For the three months ended May 31, 2021, Great Earth Power and ABPlus Net Holdings were paid \$6,300 and \$3,840, respectively.
+For the six months ended August 31, 2021, Great Earth Power and ABPlus Net holdings were paid \$10,675 and \$5,760, respectively.